tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ![SubscriberCheck Workflow](images/PhoneCheck_Workflow.jpeg)

-In order to communicate with our local server we will integrate Retrofit and relevant JSON converters.

 Create a `app/tru-id.properties` file and set the value of `EXAMPLE_SERVER_BASE_URL` to be the public URL of your development server: